rlexa/configurator/README.md

         }
     }

-Any non-anonymous module can be a parent to another module in which case the properties of both will be merged in a way that the child overwrites the parent’s properties if set.
-For collections the flag “merge” has to be defined as “true” if merging of values should happen.
-A parent module can be flagged as “abstract” which would prevent inflation of that module at runtime.
+Any non-anonymous module can be a parent to another module in which case the properties of both will be merged in a way that the child overwrites the parent's properties if set.
+For collections the flag "merge" has to be defined as "true" if merging of values should happen.
+A parent module can be flagged as "abstract" which would prevent inflation of that module at runtime.
+Note the lack of class definition on the parent module - only the modules which are inflated at runtime need a class.

 ### Nested Import
 From within a configuration file other configuration files may be referenced and imported.